The 10 Best Sustainability MBAs in 2025

 Why it’s so good: Fuqua’s Client Consulting Practicum is a unique experiential learning opportunity that allows MBAs the chance to work on real issues for real companies and non-profits.
 For students focused on sustainability, it’s easy to focus your FCCP on this topic.

-Fuqua also offers a specialization in Energy and the Environment, perfectly suited to anyone looking to “gain specialized expertise in corporate sustainability, environmental management, energy science and policy, cleantech/energy entrepreneurship, carbon markets, environmental law, and other topics.”
+Fuqua also offers a specialization in Energy & Environment, perfectly suited to anyone looking to “gain specialized expertise in corporate sustainability, environmental management, energy science and policy, cleantech/energy entrepreneurship, carbon markets, environmental law, and other topics.”

 Northwestern Kellogg